dv1/eglinfo/README.md

    native\_display and native\_window classes in there
 2. Add a configuration block to the wscript file
 3. Add device NAME to the valid\_devices list in the wscript
+4. Add device NAME to the needs\_sysroot and needs\_prefix lists in the wscript if the device configuration requires these values to be set

 License